Something Got Me Started

-"Something Got Me Started" is a song by British soul and pop band Simply Red, released in September 1991 as the first single from their fourth album, Stars (1991).
-It was released in several forms — a 7-inch single, a 12-inch single, and a CD version, which includes a remix by Perfecto (Paul Oakenfold and Steve Osborne).
+"Something Got Me Started" is a song by British soul and pop band Simply Red, released in September 1991 by EastWest Records as the first single from their fourth album, Stars (1991).
+It was released in several forms: a 7-inch single, a 12-inch single, and a CD single, that includes a remix by Perfecto (Paul Oakenfold and Steve Osborne).

 The song became successful around the world, peaking at number 11 in the United Kingdom and charting within the top 10 in New Zealand and several European countries; on the Eurochart Hot 100, the single reached number nine in November 1991.
-It was less successful than the band's previous hits in North America, peaking at number 11 in Canada and number 23 on the US Billboard Hot 100.
+It was less successful than the band's previous hits in North America, peaking at number 11 in Canada, and number 23 and 20 on the US Billboard Hot 100 and Cash Box Top 100, respectively.
+Its accompanying music video was directed by Andy Morahan and partly filmed in Spain.

 "Something Got Me Started" was included on the band's compilation albums, Greatest Hits in 1996, Simply Red 25: The Greatest Hits in 2008 and Song Book 1985–2010 in 2013.

 Development and composition

 Simply Red had achieved considerable commercial and critical success from the mid-1980s onwards with their own blue-eyed soul style that saw them repeatedly reach the top 10 around the world.
 Despite the 1989 album A New Flame selling over two million copies in the UK alone, frontman Mick Hucknall was keen to develop the sound of the band further.
 The same year A New Flame was released, a number of dance-orientated records had started to infiltrate the UK singles chart, most notably the songs from the group Soul II Soul.

 In 2005, when interviewed for the Classic Albums episode on the making of the Stars album, Hucknall commented that he wanted a programmed drum sound that didn't sound synthetic.
 This led him to working with new musicians, including musician Gota Yashiki whose expertise with drum programming effectively replaced founder drummer Chris Joyce.
 Producer Stewart Levine also introduced Hucknall to Heitor Pereira which changed the guitar sound on the record, putting more emphasis on rhythm than melody.
 An early version of the song "Something Got Me Started" was premiered in a March 1990 concert in Didsbury, Manchester, whilst the group were promoting A New Flame (later released on the VHS/Laserdisc Let Me Take You Home).